olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 dset_vel_nuc = f.create_dataset("vel_nuc", data=  )# TO-DO
 ```

-Your challenge is to: 1. supply the necessary arguments to get h5py to work with mpi4py (the first TO-DO line), and 2. supply the necessary "dummy data" variables (either `dummy_data` or `dummy_nuc`) so that the shapes of the HDF5 datasets are correct (the rest of the TO-DO lines).
+Your challenge is to:

+1. Supply the necessary arguments to get h5py to work with mpi4py (the first TO-DO line), and
+2. Supply the necessary "dummy data" variables (either `dummy_data` or `dummy_nuc`) so that the shapes of the HDF5 datasets are correct (the rest of the TO-DO lines).

-A major question to help you: What arugments were used when testing the `hdf5_parallel.py` script earlier?
+A major question to help you: "What arugments were used when testing the `hdf5_parallel.py` script earlier?"
 If you're having trouble, you can check `galaxy_solution.py` in the `solution` directory.

 To do this challenge: